Open Access at Cardiff

 The University has entered agreements with a number of publishers to benefit from discounted APC’s (Article Processing Charges).
 For further information, see the following document:

-- If you are not RCUK or Wellcome Trust funded, or you do not wish to go Gold, then you can deposit a version of your publication in Cardiff University's institutional repository, ORCA.
+- If you are not RCUK, Wellcome Trust or COAF funded, or you do not wish to go Gold, then you can deposit a version of your publication in Cardiff University's institutional repository, ORCA.
 Check which version the publisher allows you to upload, and any other restrictions, such as embargo periods, via the Sherpa RoMEO website.

 - You can add new publications to ORCA via the "Manage My Publications" tool under the Research tab in Cardiff Portal.